benste/GraphRAGZen/docs/source/graphragzen_concepts/functions.rst

             parameter_2: bool = True,
         )

-Dissecting this structure we can see that

 1. The first *n* inputs are always data as expected from a data-pipeline (loaded documents, LLM instance, extracted graph, etc.)

 2. The later inputs are always parameters.
 These are the parameters that determing how the function operates.

-3. If possible, the parameters have sane default values
+3. The parameters all sane default values (if possible, e.g. raw_documents_path cannot have a default)